thehappycheese/nicklinref_rust/README.md

 MULTILINESTRING ((115.88771097361135 -31.967604589743765,115.88776331305647 -31.96753166223028,115.88782456479156 -31.967494045166685,115.88808285746482 -31.967581573012584,115.88842643824691 -31.967706811122067,115.88865106830647 -31.967794863020398,115.88878639134748 -31.967856418305686,115.88961385220324 -31.968270404421514),(115.88961222617614 -31.96826961114868,115.89009682355594 -31.968500014510138),(115.89009709103813 -31.968500142226866,115.8908060320806 -31.96884008302064,115.89130780129135 -31.96906658240955),(115.89129847166095 -31.9690630113479,115.8924861744535 -31.96944832848648),(115.89248599022535 -31.969448268938134,115.89367451654047 -31.969831024006037),(115.89367516412221 -31.96983123526756,115.89489443528633 -31.970234120891217),(115.89489484503049 -31.970234348879462,115.8952199535067 -31.97034351139344,115.89552559070945 -31.970457312501807,115.89572276324779 -31.97054445312055,115.89588899502093 -31.97062796284781,115.89603052161054 -31.9707213605839),(115.89603611706656 -31.97072540301373,115.8961699852627 -31.970830173406412,115.89636973106218 -31.970999046961516,115.89654509709025 -31.971164236270756,115.89708949236724 -31.971705035229636),(115.88735210575929 -31.967327078117492,115.88761740846113 -31.967472091243042),(115.88761495220085 -31.96747075121283,115.88782449298621 -31.967576711138406))
 ```

-#### 2.1.2.
+### 3.2.
 Example - Get Points - GeoJSON

 The following example fetches the a point for both the Left and right
 carriageway portions of Albany Highway at `slk=2`.
 The format returned in the
 default GeoJSON as a `MultiPoint` feature, because there is both a left and
-right carriageway at this locaiton:
+right carriageway at this location:

 <http://localhost:8080/?road=H001&slk=2>